HassanBerro05/Flint-Crisis-Water/README.md

 - The following variables were excluded from analysis: pid, Property Zip Code, Latitude, Longitude, Ward, PRECINCT, CENTRACT, CENBLOCK, SL_TYPE, SL_TYPE2, and Last_Test.

 ## 3. Variable Selection and Our First Models
-With Data processing complete, we proceeded to the modeling phase, in which we examined five different predictive models: Logistic Regression, Classification and Regression Trees (CART), Random Forests, Gradient Boosting, and Neural Networks.
+With Data processing complete, I proceeded to the modeling phase, in which I examined five different predictive models: Logistic Regression, Classification and Regression Trees (CART), Random Forests, Gradient Boosting, and Neural Networks.
 A preliminary step in modeling is variable selection, i.e., the inputs to the different models.
-Out of the models mentioned above, Logistic Regression and CART models have the distinction of providing automated variable selection, an option we utilized for two purposes: (1) reducing the number of variables into a subset that can be input into the more sophisticated models, thereby reducing complexity and providing more parsimonious models, and (2) understanding the most important predictors in our analysis.
+Out of the models mentioned above, Logistic Regression and CART models have the distinction of providing automated variable selection, an option utilized for two purposes: (1) reducing the number of variables into a subset that can be input into the more sophisticated models, thereby reducing complexity and providing more parsimonious models, and (2) understanding the most important predictors in our analysis.
 Further, the two models were assessed as standalone models and represented a benchmark against which the more complex models were measured.
 The models are discussed in the next 2 subsections.

 ### i.
 Logistic Regression

 Variable selection with Logistic Regression was done through a Stepwise approach.
 The technique yields 13 variables that are then input into a Logistic Regression model.
-After some experimenting, we opted to eliminate one of the variables, specifically house condition in 2012, for a slight improvement in performance.
+After some experimenting, I opted to eliminate one of the variables, specifically house condition in 2012, for a slight improvement in performance.
 This hearkens back to our discussion on issues within the dataset.
 There were two variables describing house condition in the set, one for 2012 and one for 2014.
 Not only was there no obvious distinction between the two, but the descriptions themselves were ambiguous at best.
-It came as no surprise to us, therefore, that the model seemed to perform better with those variables excluded.
+It came as no surprise, therefore, that the model seemed to perform better with those variables excluded.

 The Effect Summary dialog for the logistic regression model is shown in figure below.
 The model includes the variables Year Built Binned, SL_Lead, Zoning 2, Hydrant Type, FoundLead?, Building Value, SL_private_inspection, Land Value, HomeSEV, Residential Building Style, Future Landuse, and Tested?.
 The variable Housing Condition 2012 2 was originally part of the model but was removed for better validation performance.

 <img src="https://i.imgur.com/BZXieFb.png" height="50%" width="50%" alt="Effect Summary"/>

 I utilized another useful feature of Logistic Regression models, which is assessing variable importance.
-This gave us a general idea of what variables among the ones in the model were most useful in explaining/predicting the target variable.
+This gave a general idea of what variables among the ones in the model were most useful in explaining/predicting the target variable.

 <img src="https://i.imgur.com/JNLQ3zw.png" height="50%" width="50%" alt="Variable Importance Logistic Regression"/>